chenzhiyuanding/czy.GitHub.io/index.md

 each pregnant woman, Ovulation test paper data and cervical mucus data, combined with the information of these data, automatically predict the ovulation day and menstrual period information of the pregnant woman.
-Preliminary experimental results show that the accuracy of the FAM method in identifying ovulation days is as high as 89%, and the accuracy in predicting menstruation is as high as 93%, and the pregnancy success rate of pregnant women can be increased to 273%.
+Preliminary experimental results show that the accuracy of the iFAM method in identifying ovulation days is as high as 89%, and the accuracy in predicting menstruation is as high as 93%, and the pregnancy success rate of pregnant women can be increased to 273%.